Herbert Storing: Statesmanship and the American presidency

 In his writings on statesmanship and the American Presidency, Storing "sketches the essential elements of democratic statesmanship and their grounding in the American constitutional order."
 Storing questioned the views that the American presidency is either a purely administrative institution designed merely to carry out the will of the Congress (thereby fulfilling the ancillary role described and critiqued by Richard Neustadt) or that the President is a unitary executive with discretion on its own, and accountable to no other elements in the regime (e.g., the Congress) besides the people at large.
 Storing argued that "[t]he beginning of wisdom about the American presidency is to see that it contains both principles [i.e., the administrative and the political] and to reflect on their complex and subtle relation."
 Following Hamilton in the Federalist, Storing sought to elucidate why energy is so fundamental to executive power and how the institutional design of Article II induces energetic presidential leadership in its office holders; he also sought to explain how the presidency is designed not merely to serve popular will but, at times, to discipline and direct it.

 Relatedly, Storing distinguished between different conceptions of statesmanship and how they relate to constitutional government.
 In particular, he identified "old" statesmanship as political leadership that actually forges and imposes a political identity and ethical norms on a people—i.e., the kind of leadership exercised by the American founders.
 This he distinguished from a narrower form of statesmanship that is compatible with constitutional liberalism and its toleration of diverse conceptions of the good life.

 Personal life and teaching

 Storing was born on January 29, 1928, in Ames, Iowa.
 His father, James A. Storing, was a professor, Provost and, for a time, acting president of Colgate University.
 He served in the U.S. Army after World War II, from 1946 to 1948.

 Storing was an unusually dedicated graduate teacher and adviser.
 As his close friend Walter Berns recalled, "It seemed to me that he must have served on at least half of the [University of Chicago political science] department’s dissertation committees, a disproportionate number as chairman.
 At any rate, I have a memory of manuscripts piled on his desk awaiting his attention.
 Unlike some professors I have known, Storing read them all with great care.
 His students will attest to this."

+His notable students include: Michael Zuckert, Jeffrey K. Tulis, John Rohr, Murray Dry and Gary Schmitt.